16 Games With The Best Graphics for PS5

 Following the official launch of the PS5 in November 2020, some games have attempted to push the new tech to its limit with feature-packed upgrades.
 This includes older PS4 games upgraded for the PS5 and newer titles developed exclusively for the PS5.

-In this guide, I’ve compiled a guide to fifteen games with the best graphics on the PS5, taking into consideration maximum resolution, framerate performance, texture and shadow quality, ray tracing, and many other little details.
+In this guide, I’ve compiled a guide to sixteen games with the best graphics on the PS5, taking into consideration maximum resolution, framerate performance, texture and shadow quality, ray tracing, and many other little details.
 Let’s get into it!

 Horizon Forbidden West